-He patented the system in the U.S. before WW I and slowly it was adopted on the Continent and finally in the English-speaking world and finally on the Continent.
-Between the two world wars Australia was a notable cradle for the application of the Nathan Fermentation System, via Peter Hay who founded the Richmond Brewery.
-(His Wikipedia entry is very informative).
-Early British experiments with the system, initially felt suitable only for lager production, was tested in the same period in Britain, stronghold of ale (top) fermentation.
+He first patented the system in the U.S., before WW I. It slowly was adopted in the English-speaking world and finally on the Continent.
+Between the two world wars Australia was a cradle for its implementation via Peter Hay who founded the Richmond Brewery.
+(See his Wikipedia entry, it’s very informative).
+The system, which was initially felt suitable only for lager production, was tested in the same period in Britain, stronghold of ale (top) fermentation.

-After World War II, British breweries started to adopt the system in earnest, as explained by D.R.
-Maule of Whitbread R&D 31 years ago in this absorbing article from the Journal of the Institute of Brewing, “A Century of Fermenter Design”.
+After World War II, British breweries started to adopt Nathan’s system in earnest, as explained by D.R.
+Maule of Whitbread R&D in this absorbing article over 30 years ago entitled “A Century of Fermenter Design”.

 Maule’s first page is a great snapshot of where British beer fermentation started from.
-A multiplicity of systems was in use at the end of the 1800s, evolved empirically and often regionally.
-There was Yorkshire stone square, skimming systems, dropping systems, Burton Unions (linked open casks to vent excess yeast), etc. Today, craft brewing almost exclusively uses Nathan closed fermentation.
-Some small brewers still use open fermentation, a few small German brewers do, but generally closed systems have taken over, even in traditional Belgian brewing.
+A multiplicity of systems was in use at the end of the 1800s, empirically-developed and often regionally-based.
+They were i) the Yorkshire stone square, ii) skimming system, iii) dropping system, iv) Burton Union system (linked open casks to vent excess yeast), and more.

-Continuous fermentation is the other main modern method, a complex system of linked tanks which operate for many months until shut for cleaning and maintenance.
-This method makes them suitable for breweries producing one beer or one main brand, e.g., Guinness.
-The Nathan cylindro-conical system is much more prevalent.
+Continuous fermentation is the other main modern method.
+It’s a complex system of linked tanks which operate for months until shut down for cleaning and maintenance.
+This method makes them suitable for producing one beer or one main brand.
+For example, Guinness uses this system.

-Nathan’s invention permitted lager (initially) to be fermented and conditioned in a couple of weeks or less vs. three or four months under the older system.
-The fact of closed fermentation meant the beer was beyond the predation of airborne organisms.
-CO2 was not lost to the atmosphere as in open tanks, but could be vented in a controlled way, “washed” of its green flavours, and re-introduced to the beer.
-The use of temperature with maximum control including cold crashing, which the enclosed environment favoured, permitted clarification months ahead of the usual schedule.
+Nathan’s invention permitted wort to be fermented and conditioned in a couple of weeks vs. (for lager) three to four months or more under the older system.
+The closed fermentation meant the beer was beyond the predation of airborne organisms.
+CO2 was not lost to the atmosphere as in open tanks, but could be vented in a controlled way, “washed” of its green flavours (DMS, etc.), and re-introduced to the beer.
+The use of temperature with pinpoint control permitted cold crashing, hence clarification of beer months ahead of the traditional schedule.

-Maule explained that the system gained traction in the U.K. particularly when cleaning-in-place was perfected for Nathan fermentation.
+Maule explained that the system gained traction in the U.K. particularly after CIP (cleaning-in-place) was perfected for Nathan fermentation.

-Nathan’s basic design, as shown in the reproduction in Maule’s article, continues virtually unchanged today.
-One new element is the unitank variation, where the beer fully conditions in the fermenter vs. use of a separate brite tank as it’s called.
-Unitanks are often useful for brewpubs, but breweries which filter the beer generally use the separate brite tank, also for more storage capacity and to free up fermenter capacity.
+Nathan’s basic design, as shown in a reproduction in Maule’s article, continues virtually unchanged today.
+One new element is the unitank variation, where the beer conditions 100% in the fermenter vs. use of a separate brite tank as it’s called.
+Unitanks are often useful for brewpubs.
+Breweries which filter their beer generally use the separate brite tank, which also permits more storage capacity and better utilization of fermenter capacity.

-Who was Dr. Leopold Nathan?
-I know very little, online searches came up empty.
-He was a Swiss national, active from about 1900 into the 1930s, but after that, a blank.
+Who was Leopold Nathan?
+Very little can be gleaned at least from online searches.
+He was a German-born, Swiss national, active from about 1900 into the 1930s, but after that, a blank.

-He is a hero of modern brewing, attested by the longevity and reach of his system – both ale/porter and lager, at any scale of production.
+He is a titan of modern brewing, as attested by the longevity and reach of his system, for any kind of beer, at any scale of production.
 He deserves to be better known.

-To the names Pasteur, Hansen, Fritz Maytag, Ken Grossman, Jim Koch, Jack McAuliffe, CAMRA, Michael Jackson, we must add that of Leopold Nathan as an avatar of modern brewing culture.
+To the names Pasteur, Hansen, Fritz Maytag, Ken Grossman, Jim Koch and Jack McAuliffe we must add Leopold Nathan for his great impact on brewing today.